base-org/pessimism/docs/architecture/engine.markdown

 All heuristics have a boolean property `Addressing` which determines if the heuristic is addressable.
 To be addressable, a heuristic must only execute under the context of a single address.

 For example, a `balance_enforcement` heuristic session will be addressable because it only executes invalidation logic for the native ETH balance of a single address.

+### Parallelism
+Heuristics are executed by different worker routines in parallel to ensure that a heuristic assessment operation doesn't block upstream processing or other heuristic operations.
+The number of worker routines that are spawned to execute a heuristic is defined by the `ENGINE_WORKER_COUNT` environment variable.
+The default value is currently `6`.

 ### Heuristic States